alexMcosta/Aembassador/README.md

 An AI that plays Keyforge Decks X amount of times to see who has the highest chance of winning according to an AI.

 ## Pre Game
-AI Assesses the deck and looks for the percentages of what it might need.
-It goes over all cards that in the deck and gives an estimation of what the decks best play style is as well as what it's biggest weakness is.
-As of Age of Ascension I find that decks fall into these catagories:
+AI Assesses the deck and sees what kind of playstyle this deck would favor based on the deck type.
+It goes over all cards that are in the deck and gives an estimation of what the decks best play style is as well as what it's biggest weakness is.
+As of Age of Ascension I find that decks fall into these catagories of playstyle:

 - *Racing Decks*: These decks are about gaining Aember fast and getting to 3 keys faster then their opponent an example of a deck like this that I own would be [Formulaically Singleminded Saydee](https://keyforge-compendium.com/decks/de0d7ac3-de52-499f-9c4e-96d1209ca6a7)